 Breeding of the Blue Green Chromis Fish

-Blue Green Chromis fish will sometimes breed in captivity if tank conditions are ideal and there are no predators in the tank to eat the eggs.
-Blue Green Chromis fish males will prepare a nest in the sand bed into which more than one female will lay a large number of eggs.
+Blue Green Chromis will sometimes breed in captivity if aquarium conditions are ideal and there are no predators in the tank to eat the eggs.
+Blue Green Chromis males will prepare a nest in the sand bed into which more than one female will lay a large number of eggs.
 The males fertilize the eggs, then tend to the nest and protect the eggs until they hatch just a few days later.
 Unfertilized eggs or those that do not hatch are usually eaten by the male.